jbisbee1/DS1000_S2024/README.md

 The final grade is calculated as a weighted average of these components with the following weights:

-- **Problem sets:** 11 in total, only 8 of which are worth 5% of your final grade.
-I will automatically drop the three lowest-scoring problem sets from your final grade.
+- **Problem sets:** 11 in total, only 10 of which are worth 4% of your final grade.
+I will automatically drop the lowest-scoring problem sets from your final grade.
 - **Exams:** Midterm and final, both of which are in-class.
-These are each worth 20% of your final grade, comprising 40% of your final grade.
+The midterm is worth 20%, and the final worth 25% of your final grade.
-- **Quizzes:** There are 20 quizzes over the course of the semester which can only be taken if you attend class.
-Each consist of five questions plus an honor statement.
-50% of the quiz grade comes from accurately answering all five questions, and 50% comes from signing the honor statement.
-Each quiz is worth 1% of your final grade, and combined comprise the final 20%.
+- **Quizzes:** There are 19 quizzes over the course of the semester which can only be taken if you attend class.
+Each consist of several questions plus an attendance statement.
+50% of the quiz grade comes from accurately answering all five questions, and 50% comes from signing the attendance statement.
+Each quiz is worth 1% of your final grade, and combined comprise the final 15%, meaning that 4 are not counted.

 Letter grades are determined as per the standard Vanderbilt grading system, reproduced below: